Effective Date: November 29, 2011

 (3) Submit an Indian Tribal Government impact statement to OMB prior to the promulgation of a NASA regulation preempting Indian tribal law.

-l.
-The Chief Information Officer, or designee, shall:
+m.
+The Chief Information Officer, or designee:

-(2) Coordinate NASA's current memorandum of agreement with the Environmental Protection Agency (EPA) to support the maintenance and operations of the FDMS, as well as transfer funding to EPA that reasonably reflect NASA's allocable share of calendar year costs for implementation, use, operations, and management of the FDMS.
+(2) Coordinates NASA's current memorandum of agreement with the Environmental Protection Agency (EPA) to support the maintenance and operations of the FDMS, as well as transfer funding to EPA that reasonably reflect NASA's allocable share of calendar year costs for implementation, use, operations, and management of the FDMS.

-(2) Prepare notices of upcoming meetings for Federal advisory committee meetings under their authority and coordinate such notices with the NASA Federal ACMO for approval with sufficient lead time to ensure that notices are published in the FR not less than 15 calendar days prior to the meeting.
+(2) Preparing notices of upcoming meetings for Federal advisory committee meetings under their authority and coordinate such notices with the NASA Federal ACMO for approval with sufficient lead time to ensure that notices are published in the FR not less than 15 calendar days prior to the meeting.

 (a) Are of an administrative, preparatory, or fact-finding nature not subject to the Federal Advisory Committee Act (FACA); or